 Population Studies Training Center

-My teaching agenda is to effectively transmit knowledge on human biology, social determinants of health and epidemiology that will empower others to improve health and society.
-I aim to mentor graduate students to become high quality scientists in human biology, social determinants of health and epidemiology.
+My teaching agenda is to effectively transmit knowledge on mindfulness, social determinants of health, human biology, and epidemiology that will empower others to improve health and society.
+I aim to mentor graduate students to become high quality scientists in these fields, with a particular emphasis on mindfulness epidemiology.

 |PHP 1880 - Meditation, Mindfulness and Health|